-A: Right now you just want to develop the habit of eating All-Day Plates whenever possible.
-So whether you eat six today, two tomorrow, and four the following day, you’re good to go as long as they comply with the All-Day Plate principles.
+A: Right now you just want to develop the habit of eating all-day plates whenever possible.
+So whether you eat six today, two tomorrow, and four the following day, you’re good to go as long as they meet the all-day plate method.
 So if you’re hungry, go ahead and eat.
 If you’re not, then hold off and let your body be your guide for now.

 Q: What about snacks?

-A: Snacking to me is very unnecessary and leads to over eating.
-I recommended eating only meals (2 to 4 per day) and removing snacks completely.
+A: Snacking to me is very unnecessary and leads to overeating.
+I recommended eating 2-4 meals and removing snacks completely.

 Snacking is usually done out of boredom and not real hunger.
 If you’re finding that you’re hungry between meals I suggest drinking water with lemon, increasing veggies at each of your meals, and making sure that you’re including healthy fats with each meal.

-Q: How do I eat Limitless Plates when I’m out?
+Q: How do I use the plate method when I’m eating out?

 A: This can be tough.
-Your best bet is to suggest places you already know you can get you’re All-Day Plate at.
+Your best bet is to suggest places you already know you can get your all-day plate at.
 If that is not possible, try to look online for menus and see what their options are before you go.
 At most places, it’s very easy to get a protein source, vegetable, and healthy fat like olive oil, avocado, or nuts.
 You may have to ask them to hold off on the potato, rice or bread, and instead substitute extra veggies.

 Look for meals that include: